gvwilson/sdxjs/src/module-bundler/index.md

 We now need to combine the files we have found into one while keeping each in its own namespace.
-We do this using the same method we used in <a section="module-loader"/>: wrap the source code in an [% i "immediately-invoked function expression" %]IIFE[% /i %], giving that IIFE a `module` object to fill in and an implementation of `require` to resolve dependencies *within the bundle*.
+We do this using the same method we used in [% x module-loader %]: wrap the source code in an [% i "immediately-invoked function expression" %]IIFE[% /i %], giving that IIFE a `module` object to fill in and an implementation of `require` to resolve dependencies *within the bundle*.